 Total Cost: $300 per month

 Remember that the $300 per month is only for Clickfunnels.
 You’d still have to spend on getting traffic to your sales funnels such as

 - Blog posts (if you hire others to write for you)

 - Social Media

-- Any amount of money you’d spend for paid traffic (including Native Advertising, Facebook Ads, and Google Adwords).
+- Any amount of money you’d spend on paid traffic (including Native Advertising, Facebook Ads, and Google Adwords).

 - Any other expenses for people, tools, or advertising that you might be spending on.